wilds/angular-schema-form-dynamic-select/README.md

 This add-on integrates the [angular-strap-select](https://github.com/mgcrea/angular-strap/tree/master/src/select) and the [angular-ui-select](https://github.com/angular-ui/ui-select) components to provide fully featured drop downs to [angular-schema-form](https://github.com/Textalk/angular-schema-form).

 It is drop-in compliant with angular-schema-forms existing selects, which makes using it a breeze, no adaptations are needed.

+All settings are kept in the form, separating validation and UI-configuration.

 *Note about UI-select:
 The ui-select support is quite new and still somewhat partial, and therefore:*